turbot/steampipe-plugin-gcp/docs/index.md

 ### Configure Environment Variables

 This topic explains how to authenticate an application as a service account.
-To use Steampipe, you need to create an ervice account in GCP with the appropriate permissions.
+To use Steampipe, you need to create an service account in GCP with the appropriate permissions.

 1. In the Cloud Console, go to the Create [service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 2. From the Service account list, select New service account.